GluuFederation/passport-oxd/README.md

 ### Demo

 The demo is in [passport-oxd](https://github.com/GluuFederation/passport-oxd/) repository in demo folder.
-Run below command to install dependencies.
+Run below command in `/demo` directive to install dependencies.

 ```
 npm install
 ```

 Update your OXD Client configuration in `/demo/config/keys.js` file.

 The demo runs on port 4200. you can change port in `./demo/app.js` file.